jonasblunck/ccm/README.md

 4. Right click on install\setup.nsi and choose 'Compile NSIS Script'
 5. vsCCM.exe installer is now available in the install folder.

+NOTE that you need NSIS (http://nsis.sourceforge.net) to be able to build the installer.